 On May 17, 2022, Guy David Ben Yosef filed a Motion for Approval of a class action lawsuit in district court in Tel Aviv-Jaffa Israel against Playtika Group Israel Ltd. ("PGI"), on behalf of all of PGI's customers who made game token purchases in Israel as part of games marketed by PGI during the seven years preceding the filing of the motion and for all subsequent customers of such games who purchase tokens until the resolution of the claim.
 The Motion alleges that certain of the Company's slot, poker and solitaire-themed games, including Slotomania, Caesars Slots, Solitaire Grand Harvest, House of Fun and Poker Heat, constitute illegal gambling and are prohibited under Israeli law and are misleading under Israeli consumer protection laws and alleges unjust enrichment.
 The Motion asserts damages of NIS 50 million.
 On January 12, 2023, PGI filed its response to the Motion for Approval.
 On March 5, 2023, the applicant submitted his reply to PGI's response.
 A pre-trial hearing was held on May 4, 2023.
 The parties agreed to appoint a mediator to try and resolve the dispute.
 The first mediation meeting was held on August 16, 2023 and the second mediation meeting was held on January 7, 2024.
-The parties have agreed upon a settlement which is currently pending review by certain third parties and the expected range of loss is not material to the Company's financial statements as a whole.
+The parties agreed upon a settlement which was published for review by certain third parties.
+The Office of the Attorney General filed its position on the settlement on behalf of certain professional authorities noting certain concerns regarding the proposed settlement.
+A hearing on the settlement has been scheduled for December 15, 2024.
+The expected range of loss is not material to the Company's financial statements as a whole.
 If a mediated resolution is not reached the Company will continue defending this case vigorously.